baallan/distribution/gendersTutorial.md

 ## Splunk followers

 Both store_csv and store_flatfile output can be read by a splunk input tool.
 In both cases, a shell script may also be used to filter the data into a format that makes the data smaller or more useful as needed.

-    [fixme: serrano example from mark]
+Serrano uses flatfile only for splunk.

+    # everything after the tail -F is an approximation that will be fixed soon
+    tail -F .../meminfo/Active | ...

 ## Flat file roll over